rafaeljesus/newww/README.md

 There are tests!
 We're using [Lab](https://github.com/spumko/lab) as our testing utility.
 Site-wide tests are currently located in the `test/` folder and can be run with `npm test`.
-Facet-specific tests are located in their respective `facet/[name]/test/` folders.
+Service-specific tests are located in their respective `service/[name]/test/` folders.

-Expect this bit to evolve as things get more complex.
-But for now, just having tests is a HUGE improvement.

 ## Templating and Styling

-We're using [Handlebars](http://handlebarsjs.com/) as our templating engine.
-Think of it as a compromise between Jade and EJS; also an opportunity to learn a new templating language.
-It's got its ups and downs, but so far so good.
-(Plus the spumko team uses it, so all the integration is basically done for us.)

-We're sticking with [Stylus](http://learnboost.github.io/stylus/) as our CSS preprocessor.
-The Stylus-to-CSS conversion happens as an npm prestart script.
+We're using [Handlebars](http://handlebarsjs.com/) as our templating engine and [Stylus](http://learnboost.github.io/stylus/) as our CSS preprocessor.
+The Stylus-to-CSS conversion happens as part of our gulp process.

 ## Code

-Let's bring back semi-colons and comma-last.
+We're using semi-colons and comma-last.
 No rhyme or reason; just cuz.

 ## Running the server locally

 First, clone this repo.
 Then copy some configuration files, and modify them to suit your needs:

 ```sh
 cp numbat-config.example.js numbat-config.js